adhiambos/phase1Project/README.md

 - **Refresh Page**: Click the "Refresh page" button to reload the page.
 - **Keyboard Navigation**: Use the arrow keys to navigate between form inputs.
 - **Mouseover Effect**: Hover over the library quote image to see a scaled-up effect.

+# Contributing

+Contributions are welcome!
+Please feel free to submit a pull request or open an issue if you find any bugs or have suggestions for improvements.